Article originally posted at www.UndergroundMedic.com

 Diseases come and diseases go…rather like fashions, but with diseases it’s the general conditions prevailing at the time that denotes what gets a foothold and what doesn’t.
 Many diseases are opportunists, they will surface at a time the conditions are right for them to flourish and most often this is at a time when humans really could do with concentrating on other stuff.
 Here are ten diseases that will make their presence felt after a major, long term,disaster be it war, societal collapse or in some cases even an economic downturn.
 Click the link to find much more detail about each disease.

-1.Typhus:Typhus is spread by the body louse, it’s all around us, prevalent amongst the homeless and those living in unsanitary overcrowded conditions.
-The only reason we are not all infected with it is our ability to launder our clothes and clean our shoes, and that we can bathe regularly.
+1.Typhus:Typhus is spread by the body louse, it’s all around us, prevalent amongst the homeless and those living in unsanitary overcrowded conditions. the only reason we are not all infected with it is our ability to launder our clothes and shoer/bathe regularly.
 History teaches us that typhus loves downturns and has been shown to surge during and after every major crisis be it war or a stock market crash.

 2.Typhoid:Not to confused with typhus typhoid is caused by the bacteria salmonella typhi and is spread by contaminated food and water.
 It spreads quickly in overcrowded and/or unsanitary conditions.